-Subject-auxiliary inversion (also called subject-operator inversion) is a frequently occurring type of inversion in English.
+Subject-auxiliary inversion is a common occurring type of inversion in English.

-The most frequent use of subject-auxiliary inversion in English is in the formation of questions, although it also has other uses, including the formation of condition clauses, and in the syntax of sentences beginning with negative expressions (negative inversion).
+The most common use of subject-auxiliary inversion in English is in the formation of questions, although it also has other uses, including the formation of condition clauses, and in the syntax of sentences beginning with negative expressions.

 You can jump to any section of this lesson: